PPS260.01 – LEADERSHIP, POLICY, AND CHANGE

 Throughout, we will ask these questions: How can we ourselves best contribute to the great social movements of our time?
 How can we ourselves help lead political change?

 Then we will turn our attention to the role of social movements in making political change.
-We’ll examine the role of elites—from Theodore Roosevelt to muckraking journalists—in the leadership of the progressive movement.
-We’ll view Martin Luther King close up—and the people who funded, fought and followed him.
+We’ll examine the creators of the American Revolution, from grassroots leaders like Sam Adams to elites like George Washington.
+We’ll follow the young people who led the Civil Rights Movement.
+We’ll see the Second Wave of the Women’s Movement close up.
 We’ll explore the meteoric rise of the modern Tea Party.

 [Areas of Knowledge: SS; Inquiries/Competencies: EI]